Best Technology Guide to Ultrasonic Flow Meters.

 - Hand-held ultrasonic flowmeter: small size, light weight, built-in rechargeable lithium battery, handheld use, equipped with magnetic sensors.

 Ultrasonic flowmeters use sound waves to determine the velocity of a fluid flowing in a pipe.
+Their working principles are mainly divided into two types: Doppler and time difference.

 Doppler ultrasonic flowmeter:

-At no flow conditions, the frequencies of an ultrasonic wave transmitted into a pipe.
+At no flow conditions, the frequencies of an ultrasonic wave are transmitted into a pipe.
 And its reflections from the fluid are the same.

 Under flowing conditions, the frequency of the reflected wave is different due to the Doppler effect.
 When the fluid moves faster, the frequency shift increases linearly.
 The transmitter processes signals from the transmitted wave and its reflections to determine the flow rate.